nextflow-io/nextflow/docs/container.md

 Nextflow caches the images in `${NXF_WORK}/singularity` by default.
 However, it is recommended to define a centralised cache directory using either the `NXF_SINGULARITY_CACHEDIR` environment variable or the `singularity.cacheDir` setting in the Nextflow config file.

 :::{versionadded} 21.09.0-edge
-When looking for a Singularity image file, Nextflow first checks the *library* directory, and if the image file is not found, the *cache* directory is used as usual.
-The library directory can be defined either using the `NXF_SINGULARITY_LIBRARYDIR` environment variable or the `singularity.libraryDir` configuration setting (the latter overrides the former).
+Nextflow first checks the library directory when retrieving Singularity images.
+The cache directory is used if the image file is not found.
+The library directory can also be defined using the `NXF_SINGULARITY_LIBRARYDIR` environment variable.
+The `singularity.libraryDir` configuration option overrides `NXF_SINGULARITY_LIBRARYDIR` environment variable if both are set.
 :::

 :::{warning}